forest-fire/firemodel/docs/using/auth.md

 In the above example, the authentication process was email/password but other flows will follow a similar path.
 The detailed steps are:

 1. The frontend client calls `createEmailUser()` and specifies not only the email/password pairing but includes a **url** to the backend endpoint.
 Optionally, requested "roles" are added.
-2. **FireModel** will use a direct call to **Firebase** to start the process.
+2. **Firemodel** will use a direct call to **Firebase** to start the process.
 This establishes the username/password and should quickly return with a User object that is neither verified nor associated with any "custom claims".
 3. Once returning from the **Firebase** API call, `createEmailUser()` will pass the newly created UID, requested "custom claims", and the prior UID of the anonymous user (if the client had been logged in as an anonymous user).
 4. The backend will evaluate:
    - Does the frontend have the right qualifications to be identified as originating from a known "App" (e.g., records of model `CustomClaimApp`); if not then disable user, if so then associate user to the app.